Treatments > Tooth Repair

 What is the difference between composite white and silver filling?

 Historically, amalgam fillings were used for filling cavities.
-Amalgam fillings are commonly referred to as “silver” fillings because of their colour.
+Amalgam materials have commonly referred to as “silver” fillings because of their colour.
 Advances in dental fillings has made composite, or white cavity fillings more readily available and a popular choice.

 If you are looking at replacing old silver fillings or need a new filling book your appointment today using our online booking system.